MicrosoftDocs/cpp-docs/docs/cpp/function-call-operator-parens.md

 }
 ```

 Functions can be called recursively.
 For more information about function declarations, see [Functions](functions-cpp.md).
-Related material is in [Program and Linkage](../cpp/program-and-linkage-cpp.md).
+Related material is in [Translation units and linkage](../cpp/program-and-linkage-cpp.md).

 ## See also